 Actor, dancer, storyteller, legend

-David Gulpilil Ridjimiraril Dalaithngu AM has forever changed the way Australian film represents Indigenous people and their cultural heritage.
+David Dalaithngu AM has forever changed the way Australian film represents Indigenous people and their cultural heritage.

-A Yolngu man from Arnhem Land in the Northern Territory, he is a dancer, actor, singer, painter and storyteller.
-His first acting role – in Nicolas Roeg's Walkabout (1970) – began a career that has spanned over 50 years.
+A Yolngu man from Arnhem Land in the Northern Territory, he was a dancer, actor, singer, painter and storyteller.
+His first acting role – in Nicolas Roeg's Walkabout (1970) – began a career that spanned over 50 years.

 He has acted in some of Australia's most iconic and successful films, including Storm Boy (Henri Safran, 1976), Crocodile Dundee (Peter Faiman, 1986), Rabbit-Proof Fence (Phillip Noyce, 2002) and Australia (Baz Luhrmann, 2008).

-In this collection we see the breadth of Gulpilil's talent and many of the roles he's played.
+In this collection we see the breadth of Dalaithngu's talent and many of the roles he's played.
 We also learn more about his life, cultural beliefs and Country.